 - When storing, make sure that children or pets do not reach chemical products and do not store products (packaging can become brittle).

-Dispose of hazardous packaging (hazard symbol), leftovers and old products via the SuperDrecksKëscht® mobile collection system or in the resources centres/recycling centres.
+Dispose of hazardous packaging (hazard symbol), leftovers and old products via the SuperDrecksKëscht® mobile collection system or in the Resources Center.
 Also pay attention to the information on the labels and enclosed information leaflets during disposal.

 And the pool water?